-Direct-to-consumer.
 We anticipate DTC will also be an component of our adult-use sales that are not made under supply agreements with crown corporations and private retailers, to the extent permitted by applicable provincial legislation to be adopted governing the distribution of adult-use cannabis.

 Wholesale.
-In Canada, we are also authorized under the ACMPR to wholesale bulk dried cannabis flower and bulk formulated and unformulated oil to other Licensed Producers under the ACMPR.
+In Canada, we are also authorized to wholesale bulk dried cannabis flower and bulk formulated and unformulated oil to other Licensed Producers under the ACMPR.
 The wholesale sales and distribution channel requires minimal selling, general, administrative and fulfillment costs.
-We believe there is the potential to wholesale finished, packaged products to other Licensed Producers, and we intend to pursue this sales channel as a part of our adult-use and medical-use growth strategies in Canada.
+We believe there is the potential to wholesale finished, packaged products to other Licensed Producers over time.